Common Core implementation by state: New Jersey

 New Jersey formally adopted the Standards.
 New Jersey's Board of Education has repeatedly passed resolutions reaffirming their commitment to the standards.
-Governor Chris Christie has vowed to pull the state out of common core.

 New Jersey is a governing member of PARCC.
 But the state has since left PARCC for the NJSLA in 2019.

 New Mexico

 New Mexico formally adopted the Standards.

 New Mexico is a governing member of PARCC.

 New York

 New York formally adopted the Standards.
 The State Board of Regents delayed implementation for five extra years in February 2014 to give schools more time to implement, as well as offering teachers two years amnesty from being evaluated on the standards.
 This delay means that the standards will not be a requirement for high school students until 2022.
 Issues have also prompted the state's leading teacher union, New York State Teachers United, to withdraw their support of the standards "as implemented," also calling for the resignation of State Education Commissioner John King and a three-year moratorium on testing.
 Other implementation actions have occurred, however, with Governor Andrew Cuomo convening an oversight panel.

 New York is a governing member of PARCC, but is not yet using their assessments statewide; in 2015 they are piloting the test in 25 schools.